bickelmps/DIC_FFT_ETHZ/README.txt

 # Please cite this routine as:
 Bickel, V.T., Manconi, A., Amann, F. (2018).
 Quantitative assessment of Digital Image Correlation methods to detect and monitor surface displacements of large slope instabilities.
-Remote Sensing Journal.
+Remote Sensing Journal 2018.
 #______________________________________________________________________

 # Required Matlab toolboxes: